taulantkoka/taulantkoka.github.io/index.md

 mathjax: true
 header:
   overlay_color: "#14342f"
+  overlay_filter: "0"
+excerpt: >
-excerpt: Data Science Researcher · Ph.D. candidate at TU Darmstadt<br/><br/>
-  <small>This page is meant to be a dynamic archive for a selection of problems and projects I’ve found particularly challenging, interesting, or both.
+Data Science Researcher · Ph.D. candidate at TU Darmstadt<br/><br/> <small>This page is meant to be a dynamic archive for a selection of problems and projects I’ve found particularly challenging, interesting, or both.
 I try to share them here in an accessible way, and give some additional information regarding thought processes that maybe didn't quite fit into a research paper. </small>

 feature_row:
   - title: "Projects"